From Confusion to Confidence: Rethinking How We Teach Pelvic Health

 • Am I doing this correctly?

-Why Hands-On Learning Changes Everything
+Why Hands-On Learning Matters

-When education becomes tangible, everything shifts.
+When education becomes tangible, understanding improves.

 When patients understand their bodies:

-• They engage more actively in decision-making
+• they participate more actively in decision-making

-• They are more likely to follow through with care plans
+• they are more likely to follow through with care plans

 Conclusion